 meet our 2022 board of directors

-SFC Chapter Leader Food Anthropologist and Ohio State Anthropology doctoral alum I joined the Slow Food Columbus Board because I wanted the opportunity to help support and organize the efforts of our members.
+SFC Chapter Leader Food anthropologist, wine and environment researcher, and Academic Program Coordinator in the OSU Dept. of Comparative Studies I joined the Slow Food Columbus Board because I wanted the opportunity to help support and organize the efforts of our members.
 In my role on the Board, I am most interested in increasing the diversity of our membership and events, all while emphasizing what we can learn from the food we eat.

-SFC Social Media Coordinator Stylish pediatric endocrinologist and tech entrepreneur I joined the Board because I am passionate about spreading good health with real food.
+SFC Secretary Stylish pediatric endocrinologist and tech entrepreneur I joined the Board because I am passionate about spreading good health with real food.

 SFC Treasurer Owner, Lasting Impressions Event Rentals I joined the Board because I love food—cooking it growing it, tasting it, and learning about it.